michaelmaxi/AWS-Big-Data/README.md

 ------------------
 **AWS Glue**
 A data integration service for discover, prepare and combine data for analytics and Machine Learning.

-Data engineers can extract transform and load (ETL) and monitor workflows in AWS Glue Studio
+**AWS Glue Studio** - Here you can import Raw Data and Data Engineers can ETL